cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ### Step 1.
 Create a Resource Group

-The first step is to create a dedicated Resource Group for your development team.
+The next step is to create a dedicated Resource Group for your development team.
 This Resource Group will contain your development cluster and supporting cloud services.
 Using the Cloud Console create a unique [Resource Group](https://cloud.ibm.com/account/resource-groups).